 In Sri Lanka, it is tradition to take an oil bath in the morning, wear new clothes, exchange presents and sweets and visit the Koil a Hindu Temple.
 In the evenings, oil lamps are lit to invite the blessings from the goddess of wealth.

 Flying between major locations in Sri Lanka such as Galle, Colombo, Nuwara Eliya and others is possible with Aero Lanka and Srilankan Airlines.
 Moreover, Srilankan Airlines runs small seaplanes, which give you a great aerial view of the island.

 Buses are a option to get around Sri Lanka, albeit quite uncomfortable.
-For instance, for less than a Euro you can get almost halfway around the island in a bus without aircon.
-Luxury buses with AC also exist at a higher price (still very inexpensive).
+For instance, for less than a Euro you can get almost halfway around the island in a bus without air conditioning.
+Luxury buses with air conditioning also exist at a higher price which is still very inexpensive.

-Sri Lanka boasts an extensive railway system than will get you almost anywhere around the country.
-Moreover, Sri Lanka is known for its picturesque sceneries that can be best viewed in a train journey.
+Sri Lanka boasts of an extensive railway system that will get you almost anywhere around the country.
+Moreover, Sri Lanka is known for its picturesque scenery that can be best viewed in a train journey.
 In fact, there are observation carts in most trains for tourists that will allow you to better take in the beauty of your surroundings.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.